Photoshop Halftone Dot Pattern tutorial

 Step 2: Increase the image contrast

 Halftone pattern effects work best on images with high contrast.
-So we’ll use a Levels adjustment layer to boost the contrast of our black and white image.
+Let’s use a Levels adjustment layer to boost the contrast of our black and white image.

-Still in the Layers panel, click the New Fill or Adjustment Layer icon again.
+Click the New Fill or Adjustment Layer icon again in the Layers panel.

 Clicking the New Fill or Adjustment Layer icon.